MI-RADS: Mentorship in Radiology

 Flash mentoring emphasizes short mentorship sessions during which mentors are paired with an individual or group of mentees.

-Mentor bios are provided to mentees ahead of the session and mentees may request which mentor sessions would be of greatest interest to them in which to participate.
+Mentor bios are provided to mentees ahead of the session and mentees may request which mentor sessions would be of greatest interest to them and in which to participate.

 Flash mentoring sessions may also be accompanied by additional presentations delivered ahead of dedicated flash mentoring sessions, which may provide mentees with extra information on diagnostic radiology and radiology subspecialties.

 During the inaugural MI-RADS virtual open house on May 10th, 2022 approximately 75 medical students from across the country participated.
-Two flash mentoring sessions were held at the end of the open house, with mentees being able to switch mentors between sessions.
+Two flash mentoring sessions were held at the end of the virtual open house, with mentees being able to switch mentors between sessions.

 Mentorship PODS

-MI-RADS pods launched in Summer 2022, with 28 medical student mentees participating from the University of British Columbia across 4 distributed sites.
+MI-RADS pods launched in Summer 2022, with 40 medical student mentees participating from the University of British Columbia across 4 distributed sites.

 Networking & Social Events